Published:

 Chargebacks

-5. Payout timing and payout logic
+5. Payout schedules and payout logic

 Model | Description | Suitable for |

-Immediate payout (T+0/T+1) | Merchant receives money on the same day or the next day | Product marketplaces, low risk |
+Immediate payout (T+0/T+1) | Comerciante receives money on the same or next day | Product marketplaces, low risk |

 Weekly payout | Collected payout every Monday | Standard for SME marketplaces |